What Interactive Jobs Do

 Set Reasonable Time Limits

-to set an appropriate time limit.
+Use --time to set an appropriate time limit.
 If you don't specify a time, the session may be limited by default queue policies.

 Use Mostly for Testing

 Interactive jobs are best for testing, debugging, and short runs.
-For long computations, use batch scripts with sbatch
+For long computations, use batch scripts with sbatch.

 Don't Leave Sessions Idle